waudinio27/Stocastic-Volatility-with-PyMC-and-OANDA/README.md

 The prediction is done by putting other values for the length of the trace.
 After the inference was done the new estimated value can be compared to the old one.

+The same approach is applied for the second model as well.
+It is my adoption of the stochastic volatility example from PyMC3 https://docs.pymc.io/en/v3/pymc-examples/examples/case_studies/stochastic_volatility.html.
+The predictons are done, but more samples should be drawn to improve the prediction.

 If you have ideas to improve the current work do not hesitate to contact me :-D

 Cheers and thank you!